-4.2.2 It is important to note that, if the CAC decides that an investigation is to be conducted, Regulation 28(4) requires that notice be given to the Respondent and the Complainant by the Chairperson of the CAC.
-When an allegation is referred to the CAC, the Chairperson should therefore ensure that the confirmed date of filing of the allegation is noted and that notice of any investigation is given to the Respondent and the Complainant within 120 days of that date.
+4.2.2 It is important to note that, if the CAC decides that an investigation is to be conducted, Regulation 23(4) requires that notice be given to the Respondent and the Complainant by the Chairperson of the CAC.
+When an allegation is referred to the CAC, the Chairperson should note the date the allegation is referred to the CAC and ensure that notice of any investigation is given to the Respondent and the Complainant within 120 days of that date.